PiyushPatil13/Brain-Tumor-Detection---Think4Ai/README.md

 2. Inspired by research in medical image analysis and deep learning for healthcare, including papers on CNN-based tumor detection.

-3. Thanks to the open-source community for libraries like TensorFlow and Flask.
+3. Thanks to the open-source community for libraries like Pytorch and Fast.